For my grandmother, Ione — my mother asked that I pray for you to the god I don't believe in and this was as best I knew how.

 Sleep-wandering your nerve networks

-I close my day with you as twilight devours the sun.
+I close my day with you as stars devour the sun.

 Note: My grandmother had quadruple-bypass heart surgery on the 24th.
 She's doing extraordinarily well, so please don't worry about critiquing this harshly.